2025 Liberal Democratic Party presidential election: The Big Three: Hayashi, Takaichi, Koizumi

 Both Taro Kono and Seiko Noda declined to run again for the LDP leadership and instead endorsed Shinjirō Koizumi's candidacy.

 On 18 September, Hayashi held his campaign announcement press conference, during which he revealed the policies of his “Hayashi Plan”, which would aim to "create a future for Japan in which everyone can have dreams, hopes, and pride."
 Vowing to make full use of is experience, Hayashi said he would pursue internal reforms to rebuild the image of the LDP, as well as realize 1% wage increases and legislation to ensure social security would be sustainable by the 2040s, which would he said would help create a more resilient economy.
 While generally socially moderate on social issues, the Hayashi Plan included proposals to reintroduce the system of multiple-seat constituencies, as a way to potentially address competition in single-member districts, which had been in use since the 1996 general election.
-Hayashi said the party should unit under a “conservative” platform, in what The Japan Times said was an appeal to party members who preferred a moderate conservative vision as opposed to a more right-leaning one.
+Hayashi said the party should unite under a “conservative” platform, in what The Japan Times said was an appeal to party members who preferred a moderate conservative vision as opposed to a more right-leaning one.
 Hayashi became the third candidate to officially enter the race, after Motegi and Kobayashi.

 The same day as Hayashi's announcement, Sanae Takaichi confirmed her own campaign.
 While not elaborating on policies, Takaichi was believed to be a proponent of government stimulus, having been described as a “fiscal dove”.
 Meanwhile, it was reported that Koizumi had sought advise from former prime minister Fumio Kishida; Seiji Kihara, another conservative, joined his campaign.
 By then, Koizumi was leading most opinion polls, followed by Takaichi, as Hayashi and Motegi were mostly tied for third place.
 Earlier that day, Hayashi met with the DPFP's Kazuya Shimba, as Koizumi met with LDP party elder Tarō Asō.
 Hours later, former Digital Minister Taro Kono and former Birthrate Minister Seiko Noda, both candidates in previous presidential elections, announced their intentions not to run, with both endorsing Koizumi for president.

 Cabinet ministers Yoshimasa Hayashi (left) and Shinjirō Koizumi (right) both announced their campaigns the week of 15 September.
 While Hayashi campaigned as a continuity candidate, Koizumi softened his reformist image to broaden his appeal.